Mathématique: Chapter 55

 Vala was watching Carter and Lam with a strange sort of innocence, at once bold and afraid.
 She cracked a smile at Carter, her face blazing with unreal wattage that made Carter smile right back.
 It turned them both into kids, somehow, talking about whatever smart little girls talk about, treehouses or boys or secrets or magical devices that can rip your mind open and pour the shard-filled sludge of past horrors all over the floor.

-“Hey,” Young said quietly, sure the archeologist had noticed him by now.
+“Hey,” Young said, sure the archeologist had noticed him by now.

-“It’s so awful,” Jackson whispered, coming to stand next to Young.
+“It’s so awful.”
+Jackson came to stand next to Young.
 “Losing who you are.
 It rips you open.
 It puts everything out there that you’d otherwise try to hide.
 And look at her.
 She doesn’t even know.
 I didn’t, when it happened to me.
 But I’ve seen the tapes.”

 “What did it look like,” Young asked, watching Vala toss her hair over one shoulder and then pull it back forward, running both hands over a hank of it, again and again.
 “You, on the tapes, I mean?”

 “I was quiet,” Jackson said.
-“They could all, they could all see—” the man broke off, one hand coming to his face.
+“They could all, they could all see—” the man broke off, a hand coming to his face.

 “See what?”
 Young asked quietly.